-Prerequisite: Geometry - G/T

-This course is for students capable of and interested in progressing through the concepts of Algebra II - G/T, Algebra II and enrichment topics at an accelerated rate and in more depth.
-Course requirements are rigorous, with an emphasis on mathematical reasoning and communication.
-Graphing calculators are an integral part of this course.
+Prerequisite: Geometry or Geometry - G/T This course is for students capable of and interested in progressing through the concepts of Algebra II - G/T, Algebra II and enrichment topics at an accelerated rate and in more depth.
+Course requirements are rigorous. with an emphasis on mathematical reasoning and communication.
+Graphing tools are an integral part of this course.